 Graduate Student Teaching Recognition Ceremony

 The CTE has hosted the Graduate Student Teaching Recognition Ceremony at the close of the spring semester since 2016.
-This relatively new event in the Boston College calendar seeks to highlight and honor the important work that graduate student teachers perform in advancing the practice of teaching at Boston College.
+This relatively new event in the Boston College calendar seeks to highlight and honor the important work that graduate student teachers perform in advancing the practice of teaching at BC.
 The ceremony combines the well-established Donald J. White Teaching Excellence Awards for Graduate Student Teachers with the recognition of graduates from CTE’s Apprenticeship in College Teaching (ACT) program.
-Awardees of both the White Awards and the ACT are presented with their certificates by the Vice Provost for Faculties before an audience of family, friends, and faculty mentors followed by a reception.
+Both White Award recipients and those who have completed the ACT program are presented with their certificates by the Vice Provost for Faculties before an audience of family, friends, and faculty mentors.
+The ceremony is followed by a reception.

 The ACT program prepares students for professional careers in the Academy by combining a series of teaching seminars with independent work conducting class observations and developing teaching materials.
 ACT seminars bring graduate students together across disciplines to engage important pedagogical questions, and classroom observations allow for discipline-specific discussion with faculty mentors in the student’s department.
 For further information about the program please visit the ACT web page.